-Baby boomer statistics show that an unprecedented rise in the proportion of the world’s old people will be the century’s defining demographic trend.
+Baby boomer statistics indicate that an unprecedented rise in the proportion of the world’s old people will be the 20th century’s defining demographic trend.

 "Something unprecedented and irreversible is happening to humanity".
 The Economist – 27 March 2004

 The United States Census Bureau considers a baby boomer to be someone born during the birth boom between 1946 and 1964.

 There are no precise dates for demographic cohorts (groups that are considered to have common defining characteristics).
 But it is generally understood that the baby boomers are the post 2nd World War generation.

 They preceed Generation X – born between 1965 and 1976 and Generation Y or Millennials born somewhere from the late 70's to 2000.

 Generation Y are also known as Echo Boomers as they are the offspring of the baby boomers.